 Creating video content is easier and more cost-effective than ever before, and besides that, it’s a great way to bring in qualified leads.
 Demos and how-tos continue to gain popularity on YouTube, and with more than 100 billion monthly users, you’ll have a wider audience than if you’d advertised on cable TV.

 When creating product demos, be sure to give enough information to leave viewers feeling satisfied, but always give them a reason to learn more.
 Instruct them to click the link in the video description to find out even more useful tips and insider pointers on using your product, and offer a user guide or instruction manual they can download.

 Creating gated content and lead magnets is a great strategy to capture information, but it has to have enough value to justify the exchange.
 If your content is packed full of information your readers can find with a simple Google search, well, that juice isn’t likely worth the squeeze.

-Instead, you need to craft content that is compelling, unique and useful to your audience.
-A solid content strategy includes downloadable pieces like guides, checklists, calculators, spreadsheet templates and more.
+Instead, you need to craft content that is compelling, unique, and useful to your audience.
+A solid content strategy includes downloadable pieces like guides, checklists, calculators, spreadsheet templates, and more.
 You want to design assets that make their lives easier while simultaneously moving them through your sales funnel.

 Optimized Landing Pages

 Your landing page should match the content that you're advertising and promoting.
 So, if you're asking users to download a guide, they should be taken to a specific landing page that talks about this guide, has an image with the guide, and includes a form for them to fill out to obtain the guide.

 Forms and Qualified Calls

 Forms are the most important part of your landing page.
 You need to ask the right amount of questions to get the data you need, but not so many that your potential leads get bored or frustrated.
-Name and email is no longer enough to count someone as a qualified lead.
-Ask specific questions, like their purchase intent, professional role or goals in using your product or service.
+Name and email are no longer enough to count someone as a qualified lead.
+Ask specific questions, like their purchase intent, professional role, or goals in using your product or service.

 At First Page, we’ve been using Typeform to create custom questionnaires embedded in our website that dig deep into our potential leads to ensure they’re qualified.
 If they want a phone call from our founder, they have to complete every question, and by then, we know that they are the type of lead we want to nurture.
-In the followup call, we can ask questions tailored to their specific needs, pain points and budgets.
+In the follow-up call, we can ask questions tailored to their specific needs, pain points, and budgets.